WillowTree1184/RazorCookieAuthService/README.md

 # RazorCookieAuthService
 A namespace for razor to login, logout and get token which has been wrote in cookie.

+There was a little accident when I uploaded it.
+So if you notice a problem with the code, please let me know as soon as possible.
+Thank you very much!

+Don't worry about its security, I'm very concerned about it.
+I've updated its security and will continue to update it in the future.

 > [!IMPORTANT]
 > This namespace do not included login verification part, it just write the token into the cookie, so you have to develop the login verification part by yourself.